Mexico to pursue soldiers, federal police in abduction probe

 Six years in, not knowing for certain what happened to the students has left the families desperate.
 Moving against the military is at least symbolically significant.

-María Martínez, the mother of one of the missing students, asked that the government “squeeze a little more,” because the families are “mad with pain.”
+María Martínez, the mother of one of the missing students, who spoke for the other families said she asked that the government “squeeze a little more,” because the families are “mad with pain.”

 The administration of ex-President Enrique Peña Nieto had said the students were killed and incinerated at a garbage dump outside the nearby town of Cocula.
 They said their remains were tossed in a river.
 However, the version was largely based on statements made under torture and independent investigators did not find evidence to support the story.

-Current Attorney General Alejandro Gertz Manero said he considers that a “generalized cover-up” has been established.
+Gertz Manero said he considers that a “generalized cover-up” has been established.
 It led to arbitrary arrests and torture.

 The highest-ranking fugitive in the case is Tomás Zeron, who at the time of the abduction was the head of the federal investigation agency.
 He’s being sought on charges of torture and covering up forced disappearances.
+Gertz Manero said Saturday that Zeron was in Israel and that Mexico had asked that government for help in his arrest.

 Gertz Manero said that in addition to Zeron’s alleged crimes connected to the case, he also allegedly stole more than $44 million from the Attorney General’s Office budget.
+Mexican authorities had located him last year in Canada, but as they prepared to seek his extradition he fled to Israel.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.